SinTan1729/caddy-wikijs-metatags/README.md

 Since this is a very niche plugin, I haven't bothered submitting it to the Caddy plugin registry.
 You can, however, use it directly in your docker compose file by referring to the image `ghcr.io/sintan1729/caddy-wikijs-metatags:latest` or `:0` for sticking to the current version.
-You can also use the `:weekly` tag for the weekly builds that are built using the latest caddy release.
+The versioned releases are locked at the state when a version is released.
+The `latest` tag is built monthly, and whenever a new version of caddy is released.

 ## JSON examples